 Irma drops her stare to a cellphone on the desk and she bites the inside of her bottom lip.
 Her ankles are crossed and tucked beneath the chair.
 She’s rocking her feet, and her white sandals are squeaking.

-Mrs. Campbell glances up.
-She presses a finger to a center part-line then slides the wig in place.
+Mrs. Campbell raises her chin.
+She brings a finger to a center part-line, where then she slides the wig in place.
 The publisher smiles at the forty-eight-year-old, brown-eyed, brunette, whose hair is in a tidy bun.
 “You’re a woman with good taste, Irma.
 That white dress makes those Tiger Lilies pop.
 I absolutely love that sundress.”